x64dbg/docs/commands/debug-control/eStepOut.md

 # eStepOut/ertr

 Return from function by calling eStepOver until the current instruction is a RET.
-This command skips first-change exception.
+This command **passes all first-chance exceptions to the debuggee**.

 ## arguments